 The causes of fender benders include failing to pay attention, failing to mind a vehicle’s blind spots, another vehicle violating your right of way, failing to decrease speed and causing an accident, failure to obey traffic signals, etc. The characteristic that makes it a fender bender is that it is low speed and involves a small amount of damage to the vehicles involved.
 It is somewhat of a misnomer, as it does not need to involve the fenders of your vehicle.
 It could just as easily involve the bumpers, quarter panels, doors, or sometimes wheels.
 The defining characteristic is simply the low impact of the collision.

 Typical Injuries From A Fender Bender Accident

-Typical injuries from fender bender accidents or low speed impacts is soft tissue in nature.
+Typical injuries from fender bender accidents or low-speed impacts is a soft tissue in nature.
 In other words, fender benders rarely involve broken bones or other objective injuries.
 Fender benders typically cause subjective injuries, that are soft tissue in nature.
-These types of injuries are harder to substantiate in a personal injury case because the injuries cannot be seen by the naked eye.
+These types of injuries are harder to substantiate in an injury case because the injuries cannot be seen by the naked eye.
 They are usually only demonstrated by diagnostic procedures such as MRIs, CT scans, or arthroscopic surgery.
 For this reason, it is extremely important to see the right doctors, who can properly support your bodily injury claim.
-They can sometimes do this by simply recording your pain levels and rang of motion for a particular time period after the accident.
-This can be used to show a trier of fact how quickly (or slowly) you recovered from your injuries after an accident.
+They can sometimes do this by simply recording your pain levels and range of motion for a particular time period after the accident.
+This can be used to show a trier of the fact of how quickly (or slowly) you recovered from your injuries after an accident.